asafacihangir/microservices-notes/02-building-microservices.md

 # Inter-Service Communication

 Contrary to a more traditional, monolithic approach where a single database is usually available to all parts of an application, microservices run as distinct processes with their own private data stores and must communicate with one another to achieve their goals.
-This fundamental difference requires a different mindset and can be one of the biggest challenges facing developers when transitioning to building microservices.
+This fundamental difference requires a different mindset and can be one of the biggest challenges facing developers when transitioning to building microservices.[1]

 There are many different approaches to inter-service communication, each suited for different scenarios.
-In this tutorial however, we’ll focus on synchronous HTTP.
+In this tutorial however, we’ll focus on synchronous HTTP.[1]

 # HTTP Clients with Feign
 Making HTTP requests in Java and Spring isn’t too difficult.
-Java 9 introduced an incubating HttpClient, which was standardised in Java 11 and there are also a number of well known, open-source HTTP clients available, such as OkHttp, Apache HttpClient and Spring’s RestTemplate.
+Java 9 introduced an incubating HttpClient, which was standardised in Java 11 and there are also a number of well known, open-source HTTP clients available, such as OkHttp, Apache HttpClient and Spring’s RestTemplate.[1]

 We could feasibly choose any of these options to manage communication between our services, but there are other problems to solve before we’d be able to do so.
 Since service addresses are dynamic and unknown ahead of time, we’d need to integrate with the local service registry to look them up before making requests.
-We’d also need to invest additional time implementing functions like (de)serialization, fault detection and load distribution.
+We’d also need to invest additional time implementing functions like (de)serialization, fault detection and load distribution.[1]

 **Feign** is a project, originally sponsored by Netflix which was designed to allow developers to declaratively build HTTP clients by means of creating annotated interfaces.
 It is highly customisable, and supports a significant number of integrations out of the box.
 Spring Cloud OpenFeign adds support for Feign by configuring and binding it to the Spring environment, integrating Spring MVC style annotations for building HTTP clients, and connecting it to the rest of the Spring Cloud ecosystem.